Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Known all together as "bursae," they protect and lubricate joints, reducing rubbing as bones, tendons, muscles, and ligaments do their jobs.
 Bursae vary in size, but many (like those in the shoulder) are about the size of a silver dollar.

 Bursae can become swollen and painful, a condition called bursitis.
 That makes simple movements of your shoulder, elbow, hip or knee seem like a huge effort.

 Overuse and the trauma of direct impact are the most common causes of bursitis.

 As you age, you can injure bursae more easily.
 The sacs become drier over the years.
-Also, damage happens from wear and tear in your joints over time.
+Also, damage happens from wear and tear in and around your joints over time.